 Ben: Nice.
 So, let’s just talk a little bit about money.
 Because everyone wants to know how this will save them money.
 We talked a little about residential, we talked about commercial, and details about the grid.
 Is there something else specific that would help with overall cost savings?

 Mrs. Eybpoosh: The whole premise of our platform is that, hey, we know this is all about money, and we know energy storage projects are really expensive and the financials don’t pencil out.
-Right now if the subsidies are not there and the incentives are not there, it’s hard to make sense of economics with a lot of these battery project.
+Right now if the subsidies are not there and the incentives are not there, it’s hard to make sense of economics with a lot of these battery projects.
 The cost of hardware, battery hardware, has dropped significantly through the past decade, but it has also slowed down.
 Because there is only so much you can do to reduce the cost of the hardware.
 So, the solution is on software to make these batteries smarter, so that they can make smart decisions in the right time.
 And our platform is based on real case studies that we have done, can increase the lifetime of batteries around 50%.
 This is because we increase the life of the battery around 30, 35 percent.
 So, the longer your battery lives, the longer the life of the battery and the more return on investment.
 Unless money is not your objective that is also possible.
 We are not just addressing that.
-If you care about other aspects of your project, for example as I mentioned briefly, if you care about carbon emissions of your project that can be your main objective.
+If you care about other aspects of your project, for example as I mentioned briefly if you care about carbon emissions of your project that can be your main objective.
 That may not increase your revenue and financials, but this is also something we can address.

 Ben: It’s a big day.
 Is there anything else you would like to mention to those you are just discovering your product?